mtwasetku-ui/physioto/src/content/blog/ndis-home-physiotherapy-funding.md

 **3 Goal-setting (10 minutes)**

-Michael will work with you to identify specific, meaningful goals for physiotherapy — framed in the language of your NDIS plan where possible (for example, "walk independently to the letterbox" or "transfer from bed to wheelchair without assistance").
+Micheal will work with you to identify specific, meaningful goals for physiotherapy — framed in the language of your NDIS plan where possible (for example, "walk independently to the letterbox" or "transfer from bed to wheelchair without assistance").

 **4 Initial treatment and programme planning (15–20 minutes)**